lab1092/blender-manual_ja/manual/materials/nodes/types/input.rst

 Materials can output color (which includes shading and any textures assigned to it), alpha, and the final normal calculated from any textures it has.

+Color
-- :guilabel:`Color` - value of the color, combined by the node.
+   value of the color, combined by the node.
+Alpha
-- :guilabel:`Alpha` - value of the alpha, combined by the node.
+   value of the alpha, combined by the node.
+Normal
-- :guilabel:`Normal` - direction of the normal, combined by the node.
+   direction of the normal, combined by the node.

 Input